Prince Ferdinand, Duke of Montpensier: Career

 The Duke lived in England for many years, until "his reported indiscretions with regard to his recollections of Queen Victoria made it somewhat uncomfortable for him when in London."
 When the Germans went into Belgium, he returned to London until World War I was over and then returned to Belgium.

 In the fall of 1923, the French government bestowed upon him the Cross of Officer of the Legion of Honour for his services to his native land.

 Albanian throne

 In 1912, during the Congress of Trieste, he was proposed as a candidate for the Albanian throne.
-Others considered for the throne were Prince Ghika of Rumania, Prince Karl, Duke of Urach, Prince Moritz of Schaumburg-Lippe, the Count of Turin and Prince Arthur of Connaught.
+Others considered for the throne were Prince Ghika of Romania, Prince Karl, Duke of Urach, Prince Moritz of Schaumburg-Lippe, Prince Vittorio Emanuele, Count of Turin and Prince Arthur of Connaught.

 Personal life

-On 20 August 1921, Ferdinand married Doña María Isabel González de Olañeta Ibarreta, 3rd Marquise of Valdeterrazo, 2nd Viscountess of los Antrimes, at the Château de Randan in Randan, which he inherited from his mother.
-She was the daughter of Ulpiano González de Olañeta González de Ocampo, 2nd Marquis of Valdeterrazo and his wife Isabel de Ibarreta Uhagón.
+On 20 August 1921, Ferdinand married Doña María Isabel González de Olañeta e Ibarreta (22 April 1895 – 11 July 1958), 3rd Marchioness of Valdeterrazo and Grandee of Spain, 2nd Viscountess of los Antrimes, at the Château de Randan in Randan, which he inherited from his mother.
+She was the daughter of Don Ulpiano González de Olañeta y González de Ocampo, 2nd Marquis of Valdeterrazo and Grandee of Spain, and his wife Doña Isabel de Ibarreta y Uhagón.
 Ferdinand and María Isabel did not have children.

 The Duke of Montpensier died on 30 January 1924 at the Château de Randan in Randan in the French Republic.